donomii/MazeRobots/README.md

-# leapingFigures
+# leaping
-Racket scheme program to draw figures.
-Most of the time they appear to be leaping.
+A game in Racket Scheme.

+Leap is currently a maze simulator that I plan to develop into a building/colony simulation game.